GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/5_working_with_job_scheduler.md

     The purpose of this exercise is to compile a slurm submission script based on the script we wrote in [episode 3 - RNA-seq workflow](3_RNAseq.md )

-    * Recommend creating a new directory for the exercise i.e. `ex_5.5`
+    * Recommend creating a new directory for the exercise i.e. `ex_5.5` (or make this as part of the slurm script)
     * Name the file is `rnaseq.sl` (note that we change the extension from `.sh` to `.sl`)
     * Set slurm variables: